kdoore/CS2335-Gitbook/project-2-list-of-steps.md

 The link below gives more detailed information for Gitbook: [Create new scene, state](/project-2-create-new-scene-and-state.md)

-    1. Create 3 new scenes
+    1. Create a total of 5 scenes (completed in project 1)

     2. For each scene: add scene to the Unity Build Settings